dangarmat/dangarmat.github.io/future_posts/2018-07-06-Deep-Dream-On-Overpriced-Apartments.md

 ![atwater02](https://dgarmat.github.io/images/deep%20dream%20apartments/dream/00101_1x6lw7IBiyc_1200x900_dream1.png "atwater01")

-###  $3900 / 2br - 1004ft2 - Portland's most well-appointed two bedroom apartments now available
+###  <I>$3900 / 2br - 1004ft2 - Portland's most well-appointed two bedroom apartments now available</I>
 <I>"Portland's premier rental community is now pre-leasing.
 Find everything you desire in one place: The finest dining, distinguished boutiques, and most-beloved haunts.
-Experience the perfect merger of luxury and livability with our timeless brick exterior, stunning marble lobby, tiled bathrooms, tall ceilings, ample light, extensive storage, concierge services, and even a dog washing station.
+Experience the perfect merger of luxury and livability with our timeless brick exterior, stunning marble lobby, tiled bathrooms, tall ceilings, ample light, extensive storage, concierge services, and even a dog washing station.</I>

 <I>"Proudly situated in Portland's [S]Nob Hill/23rd Ave neighborhood, 21 Astor boasts a "97" walk score and a "96" bike score.
 [Beat that Franklin Flats!]
 Life is great in the epicenter of Portland's charm.
 Pick up your locally-grown produce at City Market.
 Grab happy hour with the gang at Seratto.
-Sweat it out at Corepower Yoga.
+Sweat it out at Corepower Yoga.</I>

 <I>"Our greater than 1:1 parking ratio assures a space for your car in our garage.
 Imagine never having to find parking on NW 23rd again."</I>